TypeCombinator/uit/README.md

 ### disadvantages

-- **mock_head** is an undefined behavior in C++, I think it's a lack of C++ design, it will be discussed later in the document.
+- **mock_head** is an undefined behavior in C++, compiler may produce unexpected results.

 ### notice

-This project is in the process of experimental exploration, for the **mock_head** is an UB, it is not recommended to use it in production projects.
+This project is in the process of experimental exploration, for the **mock_head** is an UB, it cannot be used for production projects.

 The project has been tested on GCC 11.4.0 and Clang 18.06, there were several failures.